Employing Grant-Funded Research Assistants

 A significant part of SFU’s efforts to recognize our research personnel as valued contributors to our research community involves the transition of Research Assistants (RAs) to employment status.

-The Research Personnel Initiative has begun the process of formally appointing RAs as employees of the university, beginning with those grant-funded personnel in Funds 13 and the 30s, who are eligible for employment status due to the nature of the work they do.
+The Research Personnel Initiative has been transitioning those grant-funded RAs who are eligible for employment status due to the nature of the work they do to employees of the university since summer 2020.

-This transition will result in a change in the employment relationship – from being an employee of the principal investigator (Supervisor), to being an employee of SFU – which will require some formalized documentation, similar to other SFU employee groups:
+This transition results in a change in the employment relationship – from being an employee of the principal investigator (Supervisor), to being an employee of SFU – which will require some formalized documentation, similar to other SFU employee groups:

 - an employment contract that outlines the expected duties, work requirements and terms and conditions of employment,